DONATE

 The HDT Foundation is responsible for this campaign.
 Marco Colangeli, formerly Dr Costantini’s assistant for the HDT protocol, is the HDT focal point for this purpose.
 Fund-raising requires the contribution of donors and possibly charity and philanthropy foundations.

-Ms Daphne Bryan, author of the book on “Parkinson’s and the B1 therapy”, has very generously donates 100% of her book sales proceeds to this campaign.
+Ms Daphne Bryan, author of the book on “Parkinson’s and the B1 therapy”, has very generously donated 100% of her book sales proceeds to this campaign.

 Every contribution is valued and really does help.
 Please give what you can - thank you.